Joe-Klauza/valheim-server-helper/README.md

       docker-compose down
       ```

-# Setting up the Valheim Discord bot
+# Setting up the optional Valheim Discord bot
 1. Create a new Application for your Discord account [here](https://discord.com/developers/applications)
 1. Create a Bot for your application and copy its secret token, pasting it in the `docker-compose.override.yaml`:
     - ```yaml